MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-hsmkey-to-hsmkey.md

 *Applies to: Active Directory Rights Management Services, Azure Rights Management*

-These instructions are part of the [migration path from AD RMS to Azure Rights Management](migrate-from-ad-rms-to-azure-rms.md), and are applicable only if your AD RMS key is HSM-protected and you want to migrate to Azure Rights Management with a HSM-protected tenant key.
+These instructions are part of the [migration path from AD RMS to Azure Rights Management](migrate-from-ad-rms-to-azure-rms.md), and are applicable only if your AD RMS key is HSM-protected and you want to migrate to Azure Rights Management with a HSM-protected tenant key in Azure Key Vault.

 If this is not your chosen configuration scenario, go back to [Step 2.
 Export configuration data from AD RMS and import it to Azure RMS](migrate-from-ad-rms-to-azure-rms.md#step-2-export-configuration-data-from-ad-rms-and-import-it-to-azure-rms) and choose a different configuration.